AdobeDocs/pass.en/help/authentication/single-sign-on/partner-single-sign-on/apple-single-sign-on/apple-sso-cookbook-rest-api-v2.md

    > * All the _required_ headers, like `Authorization`, `AP-Device-Identifier`
    > * All the _optional_ parameters and headers

-1. **Indicate the next action:** The Adobe Pass Logout endpoint response contains the necessary data to guide the streaming application regarding the next action.
+1. **Indicate the next action:** The Adobe Pass Logout endpoint response contains the necessary data to guide the streaming application regarding the next action:
+   * The `url` attribute is missing since the user needs to interact with the partner (system) level to complete the logout flow.
+   * The `actionName` attribute is set to "partner_logout".
+   * The `actionType` attribute is set to "partner_interactive".

    >[!IMPORTANT]
    >